takooakes/sedutil/README.md

 If you are looking for the PSID revert function see linux/PSIDRevert_LINUX.txt or win32/PSIDRevert_WINDOWS.txt

 PLEASE SEE CONTRIBUTING if you would like to make a code contribution.

+If you are reporting a bug via an Issue or Pull request, if at all possible please donate an instance of the hardware manifesting the issue you are reporting (but not already bricked) to the maintenance effort.